goruck/alexa-ip-cam/README.md

-*NEW - Version 2.0 of this project adds the Camera Recap API allowing for stored recordings to be viewed.*
+*NEW - Now using the Alexa Cameras Recap API allowing for stored recordings to be viewed.*

 # alexa-ip-cam